piskvorky/gensim/ISSUE_TEMPLATE.md

 What are you trying to achieve?
 What is the expected result?
 What are you seeing instead?

-#### Steps/Code/Corpus to reproduce
+#### Steps/code/corpus to reproduce

 Include full tracebacks, logs and datasets if necessary.
-Keep the examples minimal.
+Please keep the examples minimal ("minimal reproducible example").

 #### Versions

-Please copypaste the output of:
+Please provide the output of:

 ```python
 import platform; print(platform.platform())